What Is a White Label Product, and How Does It Work?

 What Is a White Label Product?

 White label products are sold by retailers with their own branding and logo but the products themselves are manufactured by a third party.
-White labeling occurs when the manufacturer of an item uses the branding requested by the purchaser, or marketer, instead of its own.
-The end product appears as though it has been produced by the purchaser.
+White labeling occurs when the manufacturer of an item uses the branding requested by the purchaser or marketer instead of its own.
+The end product appears as though it's been produced by the purchaser.

 Key Takeaways